Magda Goebbels: Marriage and family with Joseph Goebbels

 Joseph and Magda's wedding day, with her son Harald Quandt in his Deutsches Jungvolk uniform.
 Adolf Hitler, their best man, can be seen in the background.

 In 1930, Magda attended a meeting of the Nazi Party, where she was impressed by one of the speakers, Joseph Goebbels, then the Gauleiter of Berlin.
-She joined the party on 1 September 1930, and became leader of a local Nazi women's group.
+She joined the party on 1 September 1930, and became the leader of a local Nazi women's group.
 From the local branch, Magda moved to the party headquarters in Berlin and for a brief period became secretary to Hans Meinshausen, Goebbels' deputy, before being invited to take charge of Goebbels' own private papers.
 She and Goebbels became romantically involved while on a short trip with friends to Weimar in February 1931.
 A relationship began and by April they began making plans for their future together.
 Goebbels wrote in his diary, "We have made a solemn vow to each other: When we have conquered the Reich, we will become man and wife.
 I am very happy."
 Her flat on Theodor-Heuss-Platz (then named the Reichskanzlerplatz) soon became a favourite meeting place for Adolf Hitler and other Nazi officials.

 By September, the Goebbels relationship was experiencing problems.
 Goebbels was often jealous, and had some concern over Hitler's fondness for Magda.
 Magda decided to advance their wedding date, and the couple were married on 19 December 1931, with Hitler as a witness.
 Otto Wagener claims that Magda's marriage to Goebbels was somewhat arranged; since Hitler intended to remain unmarried, it was suggested that as the wife of a leading and highly visible Nazi official she might eventually act as "first lady of the Third Reich".
 Magda was an ambitious woman with social connections and upper class bearing that may have influenced Goebbels' own enthusiasm.
 Goebbels biographer Peter Longerich concurred with this "plausible" conclusion.
 Meissner contends that Hitler (though undoubtedly impressed by Magda) was an exceptionally close friend of the couple in the early days.
 Hitler grew very fond of the Goebbels' six children and enjoyed staying at their Berlin apartment, where he could relax and would often arrive there late at night, sitting and talking with Goebbels, with their baby Helga (born 1932) on his lap.